-- 1. B-D,pp. 344: 1, 10, 14,15,16 - 2.
-Prove $\mathcal{L}(\delta^{(i)}) = s^i$. - 3.
-Find the Green's function for the differential operator $P(D) = (D^2 + \omega^2)^m$. - 4.
-Find the Green's function for the differential operator $P(D) = (D^2 k^2)^m$. - 5.
-Suppose $G = \mathcal{L}^{-1}(1/P(s))$ is the Green's function.
-Show that $$\mathcal{L}^{-1}\left(\frac{s^i}{P(s)}\right) = D_t^i G(t).$$ 6.
-B-D, pp. 352: 13, 18, 19, 21, 22, 23 Chapter 6 Calculus of Variations 6.1 A short story about Calculus of Variations The development of calculus of variations has a long history.
+Homework 5.3.
+1. B-D: pp. 525, 8, 9 - 2.
+B-D: pp. 527, 17 - 3.
+Plot phase portraits for the four cases in the competitive model in the last subsection.
+Chapter 6 Calculus of Variations 6.1 A short story about Calculus of Variations The development of calculus of variations has a long history.
 It may goes back to the brachistochrone problem proposed by Johann Bernoulli (1696).
 This is an ancient Greek problem, which is to find a path (or a curve) connecting two points A and B with B lower than A such that it takes minimal time for a ball to roll from A to B under gravity.
 Hohann Bernoulli used Fermat principle (light travels path with shortest distance) to prove that the curve for solving the brachistochrone problem is the cycloid.
 Euler (1707-1783) and Lagrange (1736-1813) are two important persons in the development of the theory of calculus of variations.
 I quote two paragraphs below from Wiki for you to know some story of Euler and Lagrange.
 "Lagrange was an Italian-French Mathematician and Astronomer.
 By the age of 18 he was teaching geometry at the Rotal Artillery School of Turin, where he organized a discussion group that became the Turin Academy of Sciences.
 In 1755, Lagrange sent Euler a letter in which he discussed the Calculus of Variations.
 Euler was deeply impressed by Lagrange's work, and he held back his own work on the subject to let Lagrange publish first."
 "Although Euler and Lagrange never met, when Euler left Berlin for St. Petersburg in 1766, he recommended that Lagrange succeed him as the director of the Berlin Academy.
 Over the course of a long and celebrated career (he would be lionized by Marie Antoinette, and made a count by Napoleon before his death), Lagrange published a systemization of mechanics using his calculus of variations, and did significant work on the three-body problem and astronomical perturbations."
 6.2 Problems from Geometry Geodesic curves Find the shortest path connecting two points A and B on the plane.
 Let y(x) be a curve with (a, y(a)) = A and (b, y(b)) = B. The geodesic curve problem is to minimize $$\int{a}^{b} \sqrt{1 + y'(x)^2} \, dx$$ among all paths $y(\cdot)$ connecting A to B.